barryCFlynn/Pixel_Perfect/README.md

 The `Size` model defines various size options for the posters, each with an associated price.
 This model allows for flexible pricing based on the size of the poster and is a Many to Many field.

 - **Fields:**
-  - `size`: A character field with choices for 'Small', 'Medium', and 'Large'.
+  - `size`: A character field with choices for 'Small', 'Medium', and 'Large' etc.
   - `price`: A decimal field that stores the price for each size option.

 ### Product Model